aimeehorwood/bank_tech_test/README.md

 * Before starting the challenge, I mapped out user stories and drew a diagram (planning_diagram.png) of my classes and their responsibilities to adhere to SOLID and OOP design principles.

-* First, I created a Transactions class to establish a skeleton for a single transaction
+* First, I created a Transactions class to establish a skeleton for a single transaction, sample code:

 ```ruby